mhilmyh/ta-daming/README.md

 python runner.py
 ```

+### Model Detail

+There are two models that we provide :

+1. SIR (Susceptible, Infected, Recovered/Removed)
+2. SEIRD (Susceptible, Exposed, Infected, Recovered, Death)

+You can find both model file python in `./model/` directory

 ## Contributing

 This is a university project, i already have a team.
 Please dont ask me to make you contributor or something.